Welcome to Karlsruhe and the Department of Mechanical Engineering!

 Info: Facts about your studies.

-Use additional tips and offers to organize your new student
+Helpful tips and offers to make your student life easier:

-Campus Map: As a new student, it’s important to find your way around, and the KIT Campus Map is a great help with that.
-It is a detailed layout of the Karlsruhe Institute of Technology (KIT) that covers the entire campus area.
-The map provides information about the locations of buildings, facilities, lecture halls, libraries, dining halls, labs, and other important points.
-It also often includes transport routes, parking areas, and green spaces.
-The KIT Campus Map is available in both printed form and digitally, and it is regularly updated to reflect new construction projects and changes.
+Campus Map: As a new student finding your way around can be challenging.
+The KIT Campus Map is a great help, providing a detailed overview of the entire Karlsruhe Institute of Technology (KIT) campus.
+You can find information about buildings, facilities, lecture halls, libraries, cafeterias (mensa), laboratories and other important facilities.
+The map also shows traffic routes, parking areas and green spaces.
+It is available in both print and digital formats and is regularly updated to reflect new construction projects and changes.

 KIT